You are now in the main content area

 Peer to Peer Mentorship for 1L Students

-Toronto Metropolitan University’s Tri-Mentoring Program offers peer to peer mentorship, providing peer matches with current second year students at the law school.
+The Lincoln Alexander School of Law has collaborated with Toronto Metropolitan University's Tri-Mentoring Program to offer peer to peer mentorship, providing peer matches for first year students at the law school.
+First year mentees are matched with second or third year Law students.
 Whether students need advice on exam writing skills, what extracurricular activities to get involved in, or just wish to have a conversation, the peer to peer mentorship program is available.
-Students interested in the peer to peer mentorship program, as a mentee or mentor, are encouraged to sign up for the Tri-Mentoring Program (external link, opens in new window)
+Students interested in the peer to peer mentorship program, as a mentee or mentor, are encouraged to sign up for the Peer Mentoring: Lincoln Alexander School of Law (external link) program by creating a profile and answering the program questions.

 Mentorship in the Field

 This program aims to assist our law students in all aspects of their law school journey and beyond.
 Students will be provided with opportunities to connect and network with lawyers who can provide confidential guidance, support, and a window into life after law school.
-To sign up to become a mentor, please complete and submit the Mentorship in the Field Application Form (external link) .
+To sign up to become a mentor or mentee, please sign up for the Mentorship in the Field: Lincoln Alexander School of Law program (external link) by creating a profile and answering the program questions.

 PPSC Mentorship Program